paulorieck/ZionBox-Desktop/README.md

 - You can see ZionBox as a vault that you can share space with your friends and organizations;
 - You can preview some kind of data from within ZionBox, ex.: movies, musics, etc;
 - ZionBox will permit storing critical data and share it securely;
-- ZionBoX is a base technology that can be evolved in several different products;
+- ZionBox is a base technology that can be evolved in several different products;

 ## Pre-requisites for the Desktop module
-- node (For Windows current LTS version is required);
-- Python 2.7 (If installing from source code, necessary on Windows to build);
-    - If you are not using windows install the necessary tools to build code from npm;
 - ipfs;
     - On Windows can be installed with [Chocolatey](https://www.chocolatey.org/);
     - On Mac can be installed with [Homebrew](https://brew.sh/);
     - On Linux, see your distro for a packaged version or build from source code;
-    - [IPFS](https://ipfs.io) must be previously initialized with: npm init
+    - [IPFS](https://ipfs.io) must be previously initialized with:
-- electron (automatically installed through npm);
-- node-gyp (to build from source, automatically installed through npm);
+    '''
+    npm init
+    '''

+## Instalation
+Just downaload the latest vesrion for your system at [GitHub ZionBox Releases](https://github.com/paulorieck/ZionBox-Desktop/releases)
+- Attention!
+Auto updates are not working at the moment!
+We are at ALPHA stage.
+Error will occurr.
+We are realising new versions almost every day, please, update this software regularly.

 ## The entire eco-system compreends the listed software:
 - ZionBox-Desktop (GUI Client, currently necessary for all installations, if you don't have a UI Server you cannot use ZionBox currently);